Secrecy the Standard as Canada Enters Trans Pacific Partnership Talks

 Wednesday December 12, 2012

-While the substance of the TPP is cause for concern, the more immediate issue is the lack of transparency associated with both the negotiations and Canada's participation in them.
+While the substance of the TPP is cause for concern, my weekly technology law column (Toronto Star version, homepage version) argues the more immediate issue is the lack of transparency associated with both the negotiations and Canada's participation in them.
 The talks remain shrouded in secrecy, with a draft text that is confidential; public interest groups are largely banned from the venue where the negotiations are being held.

 It continues a trend that started earlier this year when the government launched a public consultation on Canada's potential participation in the TPP.
 The public consultation ran for six weeks, yet the government never revealed the results.
 The individual submissions were not posted online and no public report summarizing the responses was ever published.